 Malnutrition results if IBD goes unchecked due to poor food intake and restrictive eating patterns, higher nutrient needs, higher nutrient losses, and malabsorption of nutrients.
 Low levels of iron, folate, B12, B6, calcium, vitamin D, vitamin K, and other micronutrients are fairly common in this population.
 Additionally, poor protein and calorie intake and absorption may result in undesired weight loss and muscle wasting, especially for those with CD.

 With this in mind, it is vital to include nutrition education, counseling, and therapy as a key part of effective IBD treatment.

 - Identifying and eliminating specific trigger foods from the diet

 - Optimizing the health and functioning of the digestive tract

 - Achieving an ideal body weight and body composition

 - Maintenance of a remissive state

 IBD is a complex digestive disorder that requires lifelong management.
 Using the latest research findings, I’ll put together a nutrition, supplement, and lifestyle plan to complement the care provided by your gastroenterologist.
-Contact me today to find out how she may help your IBD and feel your best!
+Contact Nutrition by Erin today to find out how I may help your IBD and feel your best!